 Risk Management System: Why Update Now?

-There are a number of reasons to move ahead now rather than waiting until 2018.
+There are several reasons to move ahead now rather than waiting until 2018.

-For starters, FDA notes that implementing a strong risk management plan and being able to produce risk-based metrics will influence how it develops compliance and inspection policies and practices, such as risk-based inspection scheduling for pharmaceutical manufacturers.
+For starters, the FDA notes that implementing a robust risk management plan and producing risk-based metrics will influence how it develops compliance and inspection policies and practices, such as risk-based inspection scheduling for pharmaceutical manufacturers.

-FDA makes another somewhat subtle pitch for industry participation, noting that participation provides pharmaceutical manufacturers with the “opportunity to demonstrate transparency and a willingness to proactively engage with the agency.”
-In other words, while a pharmaceutical manufacturer doesn’t have to engage in the quality metrics program, it’s a good way to promote good relations with the FDA.
+FDA makes another somewhat subtle pitch for industry participation, noting that participation provides pharmaceutical manufacturers with the “opportunity to demonstrate transparency and a willingness to engage with the agency proactively.”
+In other words, while a pharmaceutical manufacturer doesn’t have to engage in the quality metrics program, it’s an excellent way to promote good relations with the FDA.

 Another factor to consider: If FDA doesn’t get enough voluntary participation, it could mandate a harsher version of the program because it won’t have enough actual industry-generated data from pharmaceutical manufacturers to develop parameters.
-While FDA doesn’t explicity say that in the new guidance, common sense tells us it’s a potential outcome.
+While the FDA doesn’t explicitly say that common sense in the new guidance tells us it’s a potential outcome.

 Impact of Voluntary Quality Metrics Reporting Program

-Instead, FDA hopes to be able to use the data from the voluntary program to focus its resources on those areas of highest risk to public health, e.g. risk-based inspection scheduling.
+Instead, the FDA hopes to use the data from the voluntary program to focus its resources on those areas of highest risk to public health, e.g., risk-based inspection scheduling.
 Specifically, the agency will:

-- Establish a signal detection program as one factor in identifying establishments and products that may pose significant risk to consumers
+Establish a signal detection program as one factor in identifying establishments and products that may pose a significant risk to consumers

 Document Management & Complaint Handling Critical to Compliance